 Candidates must submit the notification outcome of CEA qualification assessment and a copy of their qualification certificate when they register for the REA examination.

 5. Applicants who have attained Level 5 and above for the Workplace Literacy and Numeracy (WPLN) assessment in these 5 components (Reading, Listening, Speaking, Writing and Numeracy) will be recognised to have met the minimum qualification requirement of 4 GCE "O" level passes.
-Find out more about the WPLN assessment (PDF,45KB), and register at the Centre for Employability Skills (CES).
+Find out more about the WPLN Assessment (PDF,935KB), and register at the British Council.

 6. Candidates who obtain a modular pass (in one or two papers) for the REA examination will be allowed to retake only their failed paper(s) in modular re-sitting in subsequent REA examinations.
 Candidates taking the modular re-sitting of the REA examination are required to take note and comply with the following: